AWER2345/GeoDSL/README.md

 ```
 /                # Root directory.
 |- docs/         # User documentation.
-|- milestones/   # Milestone related documents used throughout the project.
 |- user/         # .mg files that can be used for testing
 |- client/       # Our frontend client and VS Code client
 |- server/       # Our backend server for map generation (handles requests from frontend client), and our language server (handles requests from VS Code extension client)
 ```

-## Milestone Grading

-See milestones/MILESTONES.md

 ## User Documentation